coinbase/chainstorage/README.md

   In conclusion, it's safe to use `GetBlocksByRangeWithTag` for backfilling since the reorg will not happen for past blocks, however, you'd be suggested to use `GetBlockWithTag` for recent blocks (e.g. streaming case).

+### Data Processing Pattern
+Below are several patterns you can choose for data processing.

+1. If you want the most up-to-date blocks, you need to use the streaming APIs to handle the chain reorg events:
+  1. Unified batch and streaming:
+    - Download, let's say 10k events, using `GetChainEvents`.
+    - Break down 10k events into small batches, e.g. 20 events/batch.
+    - Process those batches in parallel.
+    - For events in each batch, it can be processed either sequentially or in parallel using `GetBlockWithTag`.
+    - Update watermark once all small batches have been processed.
+    - Repeat above steps.

+     With the above pattern, you can unify batch and streaming use cases.
+When your data pipeline is close to the tip, `GetChainEvents` will simply return all available blocks.
+  2. Separate workflows for backfilling and live streaming:
+     Use `GetBlocksByRangeWithTag` for backfilling and then switch over to `StreamChainEvents` for live streaming.
+2. If you don't want to deal with chain reorg, you may use the batch APIs as follows:
+  - Maintain a distance (`irreversibleDistance`) to the tip, the irreversible distance can be queried using `GetChainMetadata`.
+  - Get the latest block height (`latest`) using `GetLatestBlock`.
+  - Poll for new data from current watermark block to the block (`latest - irreversibleDistance`) using `GetBlocksByRangeWithTag`.
+  - Repeat above steps periodically.

 ## Examples